Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 MPI_Type_free(&rows_type);
 ```

-There are two things above, which look quite innocent, but are actually very important.
+There are two things above, which look quite innocent, but are important to understand.
 First of all, the send buffer
 in `MPI_Send()` is not `matrix` but `&matrix[1][0]`.
 In `MPI_Send()`, the send buffer is a pointer to the memory
 location where the start of the data is stored.
 In the above example, the intention is to only send the second and forth
 rows, so the start location of the data to send is the address for element `[1][0]`.
 If we used `matrix`, the first and
-third row would be sent instead.
+third rows would be sent instead.

 The other thing to notice, which is not immediately clear why it's done this way, is that the receive datatype is
-`MPI_INT` and the count is `num_elements = count * blocklength` elements instead of a single element `rows_type`.
+`MPI_INT` and the count is `num_elements = count * blocklength` instead of a single element of `rows_type`.
 This
 is because when a rank receives data, the data is contiguous array.
 We don't need to use a vector to describe the layout
-of the data like when sending it.
-We are really just receiving a 1D contiguous array of `num_elements = count *
+of contiguous memory.
+We are just receiving a contiguous array of `num_elements = count * blocklength` integers.
-blocklength` integers.

 > ## Sending columns from an array
 >